asam-ev/qc-baselib-py/README.md

 # qc-baselib-py

-The Quality Checker Python Base library implements a Python interface for creating checker bundles to interact with ASAM Quality Checker framework.
+The Quality Checker Python Base library implements a Python interface for creating and reporting applications to interact with ASAM Quality Checker framework.

-The library features the main interfaces needed to implement a checker bundle:
+The library features the main interfaces needed to implement an application:

 - Configuration: for reading and writing QC Framework applications configuration
 - Results Report: for reading and writing QC Framework applications reports